MWalkGATech/CGAI-Final-Project-Dream-Worlds/README.md

 Applies gravity in the negative `z` direction and scales motion by randomized inverse mass, then clamps positions into the range `[-10, 10]`.

+These experiments are simple baselines rather than full physical models.
+They are intended to provide a starting point for studying how direct motion updates affect the rendered appearance of pretrained Gaussian splats.

 ## Known Limitations

 - The project is still notebook-first and not yet refactored into reusable Python modules.